SWORDIntel/TM-SGNL-Android/README.md

 Signal is a simple, powerful, and secure messenger.

 Signal uses your phone's data connection (WiFi/3G/4G/5G) to communicate securely.
 Millions of people use Signal every day for free and instantaneous communication anywhere in the world.
 Send and receive high-fidelity messages, participate in HD voice/video calls, and explore a growing set of new features that help you stay connected.
-Signal’s advanced privacy-preserving technology is always enabled, so you can focus on sharing the moments that matter with the people who matter to you.
+Signal's advanced privacy-preserving technology is always enabled, so you can focus on sharing the moments that matter with the people who matter to you.

 Currently available on the Play Store and [signal.org](https://signal.org/android/apk/).